 The Finances page shows you two different tabs when the “Coupons” option is enabled in the “Payments Settings”.
 “Payments” is the default tab.

-From version 2.0 beside payments for the appointments here are also shown payments for the events.
 Payments for the appointments are marked with blue color and payments for the events are marked green.
 Also, since the events have the option for assigning multiple employees here in the employees’ column you can see multiple employees assigned.

 Your payments can be exported to a CSV file for reporting.
 At the top right of the “Payments” page and next to the filters, just tap the “Export” button.
 Clicking on the “Export” button opens a dialog that allows you to choose the delimiter used for CSV and to select the columns you’d like to export.
-When you are ready, tap on “Export” button in the dialog to download CSV file.
+When you are ready, tap on the “Export” button in the dialog to download the CSV file.

 Payment passed through either PayPal or Stripe automatically has a “Paid” status.
 For a payment using an “On-site” method, the payment status and paid amount have to be updated manually.
 Click the “Details” button to open the details dialog for the chosen payment.
 Here you can see the detailed information for the individual payment, change the payment data or delete the payment.
 By clicking on the “Pen” icon in the dialog footer, a small dialog will appear from where you can update the paid amount and the payment status.

 You can easily delete multiple payments by checking those you want to delete.
 A dialog box will appear in the table footer when you check at least one payment you want to delete.
 Once you are certain that you want to delete the records click the “Trash” icon and then the “Delete” button.

 The coupons tab can be found on the “Finance” page but only if the “Coupons” option is enabled in the “Payments Settings”.
 It allows you to create promotions to offer customers discounted prices for their appointment/events by a percentage or cash discount.